Virginia: Health

+The Virginia Board of Health regulates healthcare facilities.
+There are 88 hospitals in Virginia with a combined 17,024 hospital beds As of 2023.
+The largest in both Virginia and the Washington metropolitan area is Inova Fairfax Hospital, which serves over 55,000 patients annually.
+VCU Medical Center, where a new 16-story children's hospital was opened in 2023, is highly ranked for pediatrics, while UVA Medical Center is highly ranked for its cancer care, and the state numbers in the top ten for annual cancer screenings.
+Sentara Norfolk General Hospital, a teaching institution of Eastern Virginia Medical School, was the site of the first successful U.S. in-vitro fertilization program, and around 2.5% of births in the state are due to IVF.

 Media

 The Hampton Roads area is the 44th-largest media market in the United States as ranked by Nielsen Media Research, while the Richmond-Petersburg area is 56th and Roanoke-Lynchburg is 71st As of 2022.
-Northern Virginia is part of the much larger Washington, D.C. media market, which is the country's 9th-largest.
+Northern Virginia is part of the much larger Washington, D.C. media market, which is the country's ninth-largest.

 There are 36 television stations in Virginia, representing each major U.S. network, part of 42 stations which serve Virginia viewers including those broadcasting from neighboring jurisdictions.
-According the Federal Communications Commission, 595 FCC-licensed FM radio stations broadcast in Virginia, with 239 such AM stations As of 2020.
+There are 595 FCC-licensed FM radio stations broadcast in Virginia and 239 AM stations As of 2020.
 The nationally available Public Broadcasting Service (PBS) is headquartered in Arlington.
 Independent PBS affiliates exist throughout Virginia, and the Arlington PBS member station WETA-TV produces programs such as the PBS NewsHour and Washington Week.

 The most circulated native newspapers in the Commonwealth are Norfolk's The Virginian-Pilot with around 132,000 subscribers, the Richmond Times-Dispatch with 86,219, and The Roanoke Times As of 2018.
 USA Today, which is headquartered in McLean, has seen its daily subscription number decline significantly from over 500,000 in 2019 to just over 180,000 in 2021, but is still the third-most circulated paper nationwide.
 USA Today is the flagship publication of Gannett, Inc., which merged with GateHouse Media in 2019, and operates over one hundred local newspapers nationwide.
 In Northern Virginia, The Washington Post is the dominant newspaper and provides local coverage for the region.
-Politico, which covers national politics, has its offices in Rosslyn.
+Politico and Axios, which both cover national politics, have their headquarters in Arlington.